shimmerumass/shimmer-sensor-dashboard/README.md

 - `listFilesCombinedMeta()`: Complete metadata with decoded sensor data
 - `listUniquePatients()`: Patient list for mapping
 - `listFilesDeconstructed()`: Parsed file structure

+### Latest File Per Device Page
+Displays the most recent file received for each Shimmer device:
+- **Purpose:** Quickly view the latest data file uploaded by each device, including timestamp and file details.
+- **Location:** Accessible from the main dashboard navigation ("Latest Files" link).
+- **Features:**
+  - Card-based layout matching other management pages
+  - Responsive table listing device ID, file name, and received time
+  - Updated automatically as new files arrive
+- **How to Use:**
+  1. Click "Latest Files" in the navigation bar.
+  2. View the most recent file for each device in the table.
+  3. Use this page to monitor device activity and data freshness at a glance.

+**Note:** This page uses the `/files/deconstructed/` API endpoint to fetch and display the latest file for each device.

 ## Configuration